-- WAC 246-841A-423 Initial approval of nursing assistant training programs.
-The commission will grant initial approval status for one year to a nursing assistant training program applicant demonstrating the ability to meet program standards. - (1) The commission will monitor the nursing assistant training program for the first year and then complete a program evaluation to verify the program has continued to meet program standards.
-Following the program evaluation, the commission may: - (a) Change the program's status to full approval if program standards have been met consistently; or - (b) Extend a program's initial approval for up to one additional year with an evaluation at the end of the second year to verify program standards have been met consistently; or - (c) Withdraw initial approval if a nursing assistant training program demonstrates deficiencies in or violations of program standards. - (2) A nursing assistant training program with initial approval status is subject to announced and unannounced site visits by the commission.
+Initial approval of nursing assistant training programs.

+The boardboardcommissionboard will grant initial approval status for one year to a nursing assistant training program applicant demonstrating the ability to meet program standards.

+- (1) The boardboardcommission board will monitor the nursing assistant training program for the first year and then complete a program evaluation to verify the program has continued to meet program standards.
+Following the program evaluation, the boardboardcommission board may: - (a) Change the program's status to full approval if program standards have been met consistently; or - (b) Extend a program's initial approval for up to one additional year with an evaluation at the end of the second year to verify program standards have been met consistently; or - (c) Withdraw initial approval if a nursing assistant training program demonstrates deficiencies in or violations of program standards. - (2) A nursing assistant training program with initial approval status is subject to announced and unannounced site visits by the boardboardcommission board.